MatthewSZhang/fs_ols/README.md

 # fs_ols
-Orthogonal Least Squares Based Fast Feature Selection for Classification See the following paper for the detail. https://arxiv.org/abs/2101.08539
+Orthogonal Least Squares Based Fast Feature Selection for Classification.
+See the following paper for the detail. https://arxiv.org/abs/2101.08539